 In the United States, there are numerical limitations on two significant temporary visa categories: H-1B and H-2B.
 H-1B visas are for professional workers coming into the United States to work temporarily for a US employer in a specialty occupation.
 A specialty occupation is one requiring, at a minimum, a baccalaureate degree in a specific academic discipline (or the equivalent in work experience), and the foreign national worker must have that educational background or the equivalent in work experience.
-Under current law, there are only 65,000 H-1B visas available each fiscal year.
-There is a separate allotment of 20,000 H-1B visas available to foreign workers who have obtained an advanced degree from a US institution of higher education, such as a US master's degree, PhD, juris doctor or other professional degree.
-Employers may apply for these H-1B visas beginning 1 April, six months before the start of the fiscal year in which the H-1B visa will become active.
+Under current law, the H-1B visa has an annual numerical cap of 65,000 visas each fiscal year.
+The first 20,000 petitions filed on behalf of beneficiaries with a US master's degree or higher are exempt from the cap.
+Employers may apply for these H-1B visas from 1 April each year, six months before the start of the fiscal year in which the H-1B visa will become active.